Statement

 The cycle continues: curiosity, procrastination, patience, attachment, chaos, arrival.
 Again and again, I practice the art of undoing.
 Preciousness is surrendered.

-And though everything is impermanent, there is a moment and perhaps even a declaration— the painting exist.
+And though everything is impermanent, there is a moment and perhaps even a declaration— the painting exists.